forseti-security/forseti-security/_faq/security_implications/gsuite-key.md

 ---
-title: Why does Forseti store the G Suite private key in the Compute Engine instnce?
+title: Why does Forseti store the G Suite private key in the Compute Engine instance?
 order: 1
 ---
 {::options auto_ids="false" /}